 Because of, you guessed it, limited space, experienced college grads will tell you that they brought too many clothes.
 They’ll most likely recirculate one of a few college mascot hoodies and tees anyway.
 Don’t worry; they’ll get washed with the sheets.

 My suggestion for saving time, money, and stress?
 Pack the essential dorm room purchases and the decorative, personal items that will make the

-After you have moved in and have seen what is available through the dorm and what there’s space for, order from Amazon or make a trip to Target or Bed, Bath & Beyond.
+After you have moved in and have seen what is available through the dorm and what there’s space for, order from Amazon or make a trip the Target.
 There’s one in most college towns for this very reason.